Durham Bulls Athletic Park: Other events

-In addition to hosting the Bulls, DBAP has also been host to other baseball events since its opening.
-These include hosting eight ACC Baseball Tournaments, hosting the Triple-A All-Star Game in 2014, and hosting the Triple-A National Championship Game in 2012.
+In addition to hosting the Bulls, the ballpark has hosted other baseball events since its opening.
+These include hosting 12 ACC Baseball Tournaments, the 2012 Triple-A National Championship Game, and the 2014 Triple-A All-Star Game.
 In the 2012 Triple-A National Championship Game, the Pacific Coast League's Reno Aces defeated the International League's Pawtucket Red Sox, 10–3.
 In the 2014 Triple-A All-Star Game, the International League All-Stars defeated the Pacific Coast League All-Stars, 7–3.
-Perhaps the most significant game during any of the events was an 18-inning contest between the UNC Tar Heels and the NC State Wolfpack during the 2013 ACC tournament semifinals.
+Perhaps the most significant game during any of the events was an 18-inning contest between the UNC Tar Heels and the NC State Wolfpack during the 2013 ACC tournament semifinals, in which the Tar Heels won, 2–1.
 It set records for both the largest attendance for a college baseball game in NC with 11,392 attending, and the longest baseball game in ACC tournament history.

 Select USA Baseball Collegiate National Team games are held in the stadium.